UK economy shows signs of recovery ahead of Carney's start

 But data on Thursday showed that the damage wrought on the British economy by the financial crisis was deeper than previously thought, and a combination of low wages and high inflation earlier this year inflicted the sharpest quarterly drop in a generation on household living standards.

-Carney starts at the Bank on Monday, taking over from Mervyn King, and will chair his first meeting of policymakers on Wednesday and Thursday.
+Carney starts at the Bank of England on Monday, taking over from Mervyn King, and will chair his first meeting of policymakers on Wednesday and Thursday.

 He is not expected to push for more stimulus as early as that into his governorship, and more than half of the economists in a Reuters poll did not expect a resumption of government bond-buying by the central bank this year.

-But a minority of the Bank watchers think he is in fact likely to push for more asset purchases during 2013, given the still weak state of Britain's economy.
+But a minority of Bank of England watchers think he is in fact likely to push for more asset purchases during 2013, given the still weak state of Britain's economy.

 "There is a clear motivation for the new governor to want to add more stimulus rather than allowing the committee to cross its collective fingers in the hope that nothing goes wrong this time," said Philip Shaw, an economist at Investec.